-Other Actors Discursive Talks
+Other Actors Discursive Events

-Join us for a series of Discursive Talks as part of Ilona Sagar’s Fellowship exhibition Other Actors.
+Join us for a series of Discursive Events as part of Ilona Sagar’s Fellowship exhibition Other Actors.
 Each session will be held in the exhibition space.
 In the first hour you are invited to watch the Other Actors film (59’40” minutes) followed by a discursive talk with invited guest speakers.

-Wed 11 June 2-3pm Film Screening / 3-4pm Discursive Talk
+Wed 11 June 2-3pm Film Screening / 3-4pm Discursive Event

-Wed 16 July 6-7pm Film Screening / 7-8pm Discursive Talk
+Wed 16 July 6-7pm Film Screening / 7-8pm Discursive Event

 Ilona Sagar Other Actors | Exhibiton